cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - credential_identifier, an identifier that uniquely represents the credential.
 - oprf_seed, the server's OPRF seed.
 - ke1, a KE1 message structure.
-- client_identity, the optional client identity.
+- client_identity, the optional client identity, an octet string.

 Output:
 - ke2, a KE2 structure.